Lam-Thai/ILHT-rice-era/docs/index.md

 # Home

 ## Introduction

-dotenv is a library that allows software developers to conceal their sensitive information within their code.
+Dotenv is a library that allows software developers to conceal their sensitive data within their code by keeping it in a _**.env**_ file.
 This tool can be used for Database connections, API authentication, Security, and making your code more secure and reliable.

-## Users Spectification
+## User Spectification

 Users that want to follow this guide must be proficient in the following:

-- `Express using Typescript` - Must be proficient in creating and understanding express routes to develop websites.
+- `Express using Typescript or Javascript` - Must be proficient in creating and understanding express routes to develop websites.
 - `Bycrpt/Salt` - Must be comfortable developing authentication features including hiding a user's password.
 - `Github Repository terms and conditions` - Must know what code GitHub tolerates to prevent getting repositories flagged and taken down.
 - `using .gitignore` - Knowledge of hiding certain files from the git repository using a .gitignore file.